Karl Hughes

 If you know of any other books that might be good reads for new managers, find me on Twitter.
 I look forward to hearing your recommendations.

-Read more like this in Management, Books
+Read more like this in Leadership, Books